48. 2D Render State¶

 }

-48.10 Wireframe Display
+48.10 Wireframe Display¶

 - There is a mode that draws only the wireframes of triangles that make up shapes and images

-Setting Name |
+| Setting Name | Description |

-Wireframe display |
+| Wireframe | Wireframe display |

-Normal drawing mode (default for 2D drawing) |
+| Solid | Normal drawing mode (default for 2D drawing) |

 - When you pass

-- Wireframe display is not available in the Web version
+RasterizerState::WireframeCullNoneto the constructor of aScopedRenderStates2Dobject, wireframe display mode is enabled while that object is valid - Wireframe display is not available in the Web version

 # include <Siv3D.hpp>